 SANE Australia is a national mental health charity working to support four million Australians affected by complex mental illness including schizophrenia, bipolar, borderline personality disorder, eating disorders, obsessive compulsive disorder, post-traumatic stress disorder and severe depression and anxiety.

-To request an interview with Dr Michelle Blanchard or Dr Christopher Groot please contact:
+To request an interview with Dr Michelle Blanchard please contact:

 Senior Media and PR Advisor at SANE Australia